Close Banner

 Inside This Post Inside This Post

 Calling all film fans!
-Take a trip to the Entertainment Capital of the World, Universal Studios Hollywood!
+Take a trip to the Entertainment Capital of the World, Universal Studios Hollywood.
 Located right in the heart of Hollywood, the park combines the awe-inspiring elements of American cinema with the thrills and frills of theme park fun.
 While the whole park is filled with attractions and experiences themed after popular film franchises, one ride, in particular, stands out above the rest: the Universal Studio Tour!

-Everything to Know About Universal Studios Hollywood's Studio Tour
+Everything to Know About Universal Studio Tour

-Overview of Universal Studios Hollywood’s Studio Tour
+Overview of the Universal Studio Tour

-The Studio Tour at Universal Studios Hollywood, along with the park itself, debuted in 1964.
-After taking on many forms throughout the park’s history, in the current day, the tram tour takes guests on a classic, cinematic journey approximately 45 minutes to one-hour long.
-During the tour, guests are shuttled around the studio lot, enjoying countless movie sets, sound stages, themed 3D attractions, props, animatronics and special effects — all used in the creation of timeless films.
+After taking on many forms throughout the park’s history, in the current day, the tram tour takes guests on a classic, cinematic journey approximately 45 minutes to one hour long.
+During the tour, guests are shuttled around the studio lot.
+Guests enjoy seeing countless movie sets, sound stages, themed 3D attractions, props, animatronics and special effects — all used in the creation of timeless films.
+Now a world-famous attraction, The Studio Tour provides park guests with exclusive insight into the Hollywood show business.
+It features actual filming sets from iconic movies and television shows, immersive experiences and more!

 The Studio Tour is located in the Upper Lot of the park, across from the escalators leading to the Lower Lot.
-Because the attraction is a more mild, tram ride, it does not have a height requirement.
+Because the attraction is a mild tram ride, it does not have a height requirement.
 This means you can enjoy this ride with your whole frog squad!
 It also means that there are no Single Rider or Rider Switch options for this attraction.
-Although the tour is mainly given in English, some trams hold special tours in Spanish and Mandarin.
-Ask an employee if you'd like to experience the tour in one of these languages.

 Without further ado, let’s hop into all of the important details of this frogtastic attraction.
 Lights.
 Camera.
 Action!